slamora/brackets-wiki/Research:-Extension-Management.md

 * How do parts of an extension run within Node?
 * Management of uploaded extensions (pulling an extension, for example).
 Just contact Brackets team for now?
+* How do we reconcile the module format difference between node/npm and Brackets?

 # Candidate Stories #

+These are in descending order of likely priority.

 * Extension publishing
   * UI that lists development extensions with "Publish" button